VarshithPawarHR/-Gene-Expression-Explorer/README.md

 # Note: This is microservice for the above repository

+# Note: The one service hosted is currently on free trial if you try to load a large dataset it will crash please load it in local system by cloning this repo!!
+Thank you

 ## Project Branches
 *   **`main` branch**: Contains the **Flask backend server**.